bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+While both methods do a simliar function, ".map" actually takes the items looped over and pushes it into a new array automatically!

 2. What is the difference between a function and a method?

+a function is something called by a name that can pass data through it, methods are similar but are associated with objects and can use data within that object as long as its within scope!

 3. What is closure?

+A closure gives you access to an outer function’s scope from an inner function!

 4. Describe the four rules of the 'this' keyword.

+1. Window/global binding is when in the global scope "this" value is the window/console object
+2. implicit binding is when a function is being called by a dot, the object before the dot is "this"
+3. New binding is when a constructor function is used.
+When this happens the specific object that's created is what "this" refers to.
+4. explicit binding - whenever call or apply methods are used "this" is explicitly defined

 5. Why do we need super() in an extended class?

+super() is what allows us to call and access function on an object's parent!

 ## Project Set up